asgard125/forum_homework_web/README.md

-# It a forum on django.
+# It's a forum on django.

 Was made as a homework project for my university